The Curious Case of Irish Curses and the Magical Cursing Stone

 What We Know About the Cursing Stones

 These are lesser known but fit the criteria of a bullaun, so it is hard to decide on one number.
 Such are the joys of the ambiguous nature of Irish mythology!
-Whatever the real number, the majority were destroyed.
+Whatever the actual number is, the unfortunate truth is that the majority of ancient Irish cursing stones were destroyed.

-The remaining stones are often found at holy sites; it is not unusual for an old stone church to have a carved basin in its wall to hold holy water, which the clergy use to bless themselves as they enter the church.
+The remaining stones are often found at holy sites.
+It is not unusual for an old stone church to have a carved basin in its wall to hold holy water, which the clergy use to bless themselves as they enter the church.

 Most of what we know about cursing in terms of cursing stones comes from folklore, as well as the remnants of ritual traditions.
-But when you take a step back and look at everything in context, you can see that in most cases the curse seems to be about a reverse of positive powers.
+But when you take a step back and look at everything in context, you can see that, in most cases, the curse seems to be about a reverse of positive powers.

 What the Cursing Stones Meant in Ireland

 In Ireland, cursing stones are generally associated with early ecclesiastical sites and involve the invoking of power by an early Christian saint.
 As part of the early Christian tradition, pilgrims would often go to these sites and recite a prayer while turning the stone clockwise.
-Or if they wanted to curse someone, they would turn the stone anti-clockwise (against the sun and other natural processes).
+Or, if they wanted to curse someone, they would turn the stone anti-clockwise (against the sun and other natural processes).

-The cursing stones themselves were simple enough, and indeed several survive to this day.
-One or more round stones, would rest in depressions on larger stones.
+The cursing stones themselves were simple enough, and indeed, several survive to this day.
+One or more round stones would rest in the depressions on larger stones.
 They are of Neolithic origin and are considered to be a subset of the “cup-marked boulders” found across Europe.

-Some bullauns still retained their stones and their cursing legend, more than likely in more rural areas, however the majority were used solely as blessing stones from then on or destroyed entirely.
+Some bullauns still retained their stones and their cursing legends, more than likely in more rural areas.
+However, the majority were used solely as blessing stones from then on or were destroyed entirely.

-The Geas in Irish mythology – Irish curses
+The Geas in Irish Mythology – Irish Curses

-The most interesting thing about the geas is that heroes in Celtic mythology would use the geas to their advantage, essentially creating a prophecy that would foretell their death in a bizarre and unusual way.
+The most interesting thing about the geas is that heroes in Celtic mythology would use them to their advantage, essentially creating a prophecy that would foretell their death in a bizarre and unusual way.
 The idea of this would be so far-fetched that heroes could fight many battles unscathed, knowing their chances of defeat were nearly impossible.

 For example, the Welsh hero Lleu Llaw Gyffes had a geas that stated he would neither die at day or night, on land nor water, nor indoors or outdoors and so on, which made his death nearly impossible.

-From avoiding black cats and ladders to making the sign of the cross to ward off evil, the Irish have a long history of believing in the power of the supernatural.
+From avoiding black cats and walking under ladders to making the sign of the cross to ward off evil, the Irish have a long history of believing in the power of the supernatural.
 The people of Tory Island are no exception in the curious case of the sinking of the HMS Wasp ship.

 The Sinking of the HMS Wasp

-It may have been the inexperience of these younger men that saw them plot a different course from the standard route, sailing between the island and the mainland, rather than around the outside of the island.
-Also unusually, the ship’s boilers were not in use, leaving it devoid of steam power.
+It may have been the inexperience of these younger men that saw them plot a different course from the standard route, sailing between the island and the mainland rather than around the outside of the island.
+Also, unusually, the ship’s boilers were not in use, leaving it devoid of steam power.

 While the priest removed the stones from the bullaun to ensure any further speculation of supernatural curses in the future would be impossible, this could have easily fuelled the rumours of a curse sinking the HMS Wasp.
-People who want to believe in the Irish curse could have saw the act of removing the stones as a sort of confirmation that they did have some power.
+People who want to believe in the Irish curse could have seen the act of removing the stones as a sort of confirmation that they did have some power.

-Stones in Ireland have long held a mystique of their own as we have now discovered.
-Myths around the supernatural power of Irish rocks are not always related to curses.
+Stones in Ireland have long held a mystique of their own, as we have now discovered.
+Myths surrounding the supernatural power of Irish rocks are not always related to curses.
 One reason for Ireland’s strong belief in stone magic could be attributed to the Celts and their religious devotion to rocks and the natural world in general.

 A brief mention of New Grange:

-Standing stones, court cairns, portal dolmens and passage tombs such as New Grange were all created thousands of years ago during the Irish Stone Age, which was long before the Celts arrived in Ireland.
-The relationship between New Grange and the sun is a fascinating one, the inner tomb of New Grange only lights up during the Winter solstice, illuminating the room inside.
+Standing stones, court cairns, portal dolmens, and passage tombs such as New Grange were all created thousands of years ago during the Irish Stone Age, which was long before the Celts arrived in Ireland.
+The relationship between New Grange and the sun is a fascinating one: the inner tomb of New Grange only lights up during the Winter solstice, illuminating the room inside.

 The Magic of the Blarney Stone: